sneaXOR/does-the-guard-see-the-action/README.md

 The exact integration issue does not have a standard name.
 I call the property being tested "action fidelity at the policy boundary."

 See [RESEARCH.md](RESEARCH.md) for the supporting work and the limits of the claim.

-## Limits

-- This is one public compatibility reproduction, not a universal scanner.
-- It does not show that Fabraix or other agent systems have the same issue.
-- It does not estimate how common this failure mode is.
-- The repair is a discriminating control, not a proposed upstream patch.
-- No production action, account, network target or real money is involved.